TL;DR

 | Category | Security & Privacy | Security & Privacy |

-brew install --cask little-snitchbrew install --cask luluDeveloped by the Austrian firm Objective Development, Little Snitch has been the gold standard for macOS outbound firewalls for over two decades.
-As of 2026, it continues to evolve, adapting to the strictures of Apple's Network Extension framework while maintaining the deep utility users expect.
+Developed by the Austrian firm Objective Development, Little Snitch has been the gold standard for macOS outbound firewalls for over two decades.
+Little Snitch 6 (released 2024) continues to evolve, adapting to the strictures of Apple's Network Extension framework while maintaining the deep utility users expect.
+It is fully compatible with macOS Sequoia and Sonoma.
 Unlike standard firewalls that focus on preventing external attacks (incoming traffic), Little Snitch focuses on privacy by monitoring what your computer sends out to the world.
 Its defining characteristic is the 'Network Monitor', a separate window that offers a stunning, real-time visualization of network traffic superimposed on a world map.
 This allows users to spot geographic anomalies—such as a calculator app sending data to a server in a different hemisphere—instantly.
 Version 6 and subsequent updates have introduced encrypted DNS traffic inspection, Berkeley Packet Filter (BPF) support for deeper analysis, and streamlined rule groups.
 It operates on a principle of 'trust but verify', initially alerting the user to all new connections until rules are established.
 With features like Silent Mode, it can also run unobtrusively, logging traffic for later review, making it a versatile tool for both active monitoring and passive auditing.

 LuLu is the creation of Objective-See, founded by renowned security researcher Patrick Wardle.
 It stands as a beacon of high-quality, free, open-source security software for the Mac.
 Designed with the philosophy that one shouldn't have to pay for privacy, LuLu offers a streamlined, no-nonsense approach to network monitoring.
 It blocks all unauthorized outgoing connections by default, alerting the user only when a new or unknown process attempts to access the internet.
-LuLu leverages Apple's modern Network Extension framework to filter traffic at the kernel level, ensuring high performance and stability on Apple Silicon chips.
+LuLu uses Apple's modern Network Extension framework to filter traffic at the kernel level, ensuring high performance and stability on Apple Silicon chips.
 A standout feature of LuLu is its integration with VirusTotal; when an alert pops up, users can query the process hash against the VirusTotal database to see if other security vendors have flagged it as malicious.
 This provides immediate context, which is invaluable for non-technical users deciding whether to allow or block a connection.
 While it lacks the fancy geographical visualizations of its paid competitor, LuLu excels in efficiency, transparency, and the 'Block Block' philosophy of stopping malware from exfiltrating data.

-Little Snitch's Network Monitor is arguably its selling point.
+CriticalLittle Snitch's Network Monitor is arguably its selling point.
 It provides a real-time, interactive map showing exactly where your data is going.
 You can drill down by city, country, or ASN.
 The sidebar organizes traffic by application, letting you see bandwidth usage, connection history, and server domains at a glance.
 In 2026, the UI is fluid, supporting dark mode and offering historical lookup for connections made months ago.

 Verdict: Little Snitch turns network data into actionable visual intelligence, whereas LuLu is strictly a list-based utility.

-The rule engine in Little Snitch is incredibly sophisticated.
+HighThe rule engine in Little Snitch is incredibly sophisticated.
 You can create rules based on process owner, specific domains (and subdomains), port numbers, and protocol types.
 Crucially, rules can be temporary—valid for 10 minutes, until the app quits, or until restart.
 This allows for 'safe' testing of apps without committing to a permanent firewall rule.
 You can also subscribe to blocklists tailored for ads or trackers.

 LuLu covers the essentials effectively.
 You can allow or block an application or a specific process.
 It supports rules based on the signing identifier (Apple Developer ID), which prevents malware from hijacking a trusted app's identity.
 However, it lacks the temporal controls (e.g., 'allow for 5 minutes') and the deep port-specific granularity that advanced developers often require for complex network environments.